maxArturo/lox-rs/readme.md

 A quick n dirty implementation of the Lox language, according to the book [Crafting Interpreters](https://craftinginterpreters.com/) in rust.

+However, this doesn't mean its quick (compilers certainly aren't!) or dirty (Rust won't allow it, and also all the tests according to Munificent's spec pass).
 This is my cutting-teeth intro to Rust, from real code and first principles.
 All omissions and errors are mine.

 The code samples (which are also e2e tests) are located [here](./loxrs_interpreter/src/lox/interpreter/test/e2e/).
 There are examples of both valid and invalid `lox` code.